It's All About Place

 Musicals also found inspirational settings in the Bay Area.
 The Rodgers and Hammerstein musical Flower Drum Song (1961) stars the scene-stealing Jack Soo as a fast-living Chinatown nightclub owner being coerced into an arranged marriage.
 Co-star Nancy Kwan swings down Grant Avenue, “the greatest street” she knows.
 I was blessed to be friends with the producer of this film, Ross Hunter, who was determined to cast as many Asian actors as possible and also to use Bay Area locations, including Twin Peaks and North Beach.

-Moving a bit more into the future, Star Trek IV: The Journey Home (1986) used Marin and San Francisco sites to advance an unusual and timely conservation plot.
-The It’s All About Place group ends up in 1980s San Francisco, with Spock and company trying to learn the lingo of the time.
+Moving a bit more into the future, Star Trek IV: The Voyage Home (1986) used Marin and San Francisco sites to advance an unusual and timely conservation plot.
+The group ends up in 1980s San Francisco, with Spock and company trying to learn the lingo of the time.

 Heart and Souls (1993) stars Robert Downey Jr. as a mortal whose body is inhabited by four lost souls.
 Charles Grodin, Alfre Woodard and a fine supporting cast have unfinished business with him and use the streets of the city to argue for their freedom.
 The cult classic Harold and Maude (1971) brought us a deadpan Bud Cort as a disillusioned young man who meets a vivacious 80-year-old (Ruth Gordon), and even Harold’s snobbish mother in Hillsborough (Vivian Pickles) can’t stop the love.
 The Cat Stevens music and Bay Area locations make this film timeless.